-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Priority 3: Parent Involvement in decision making - Meeting minutes, sign-ins and attendance counts for meetings and survey response results.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Priority 3: Parent Involvement in decision making - Meeting minutes, signins and attendance counts for meetings and survey response results.
 Decision-making meetings and opportunities at school were limited by COVID19.
 No valid counts were available for 2020-21.
-Establish a baseline for 2021- 22.
+Establish a baseline for 2021-22.
 Due to extended COVID limitations on in-person meetings, no decision-making meetings and opportunities to give input at school were offered.
-50% of parents/guardians will attend school meetings related to planning or provide input on school decisions on local surveys State Priority 3: Counts conducted by staff of all parents, including parents of unduplicated pupils and SWD, attending school events and 65% of parents participated in school events (last collected in 2018-19) Unknown % for classroom volunteers 1.
-No school events for families to attend were conducted in 2021-22 due to COVID, therefore 0% of all parents and parents of SWD participated.
-75% participating in events at school for parents 75% volunteering % of parents of SWD and Unduplicated will match all students
+We did not reach 50% of parents/guardians attending school meetings related to planning or provide input on school decisions on local survey 50% of parents/guardians will attend school meetings related to planning or provide input on school decisions on local surveys State Priority 3: Counts conducted by staff of all parents, including parents of unduplicated pupils and SWD, attending school events and 1.
+65% of parents participated in school events (last collected in 2018-19) 2.
+Unknown % for classroom volunteers 1.
+No school events for families to attend were conducted in 2021-22 due to COVID, therefore 0% of all parents and 1.
+55% of parents participated in school events (last collected in 2021-22) 2.
+Unknown % for classroom volunteers 75% participating in events at school for parents 75% volunteering